istio-ecosystem/admiral/docs/Architecture.md

     ---

 In this example the service object with the identity=service1 label will have 3 dns names created that map to it.
-- service1.global - pins traffic the local region the traffic originated
+- stage.service1.global - pins traffic to the local region the traffic originated
-- service1-west.global - sends traffic to the west region and only to east if west in unavailable
+- service1-west.stage.service1.global - sends traffic to the west region and only to east if west in unavailable
-- service1-east.global - sends traffic to the east region and only to west if east in unavailable
+- service1-east.stage.service1.global - sends traffic to the east region and only to west if east in unavailable